-State law requires TPHS to permit a student to be taken into legal custody in the following circumstances:
+State law requires TPHS to permit a student to be taken into legal custody:

 - 1. By a law enforcement officer if there is probable cause to believe the student has engaged in conduct that violates a penal law, delinquent conduct or conduct in need of supervision, or conduct that violates a condition of probation imposed by the juvenile court. - 2.
+By a law enforcement officer to obtain fingerprints or photographs for comparison in an investigation. - 3.
+By a law enforcement officer to obtain fingerprints or photographs to establish a student's identity, where they child may have engaged in conduct indicating a need for supervision, such as running away. - 4.
 By a probation officer if there is probable cause to believe the student has violated a condition of probation imposed by the juvenile court.
-Pursuant to a properly issued directive to apprehend. - 3.
-By an authorized representative of Child Protective Services (CPS), Texas Department of Family and Protective Services (FPS), a law enforcement officer, or a juvenile probation officer, without a court order, under the conditions set out in Texas Family Code § 262.104 relating to the student's physical health or safety.

-- 4. Pursuant to a properly issued directive to apprehend. - 5.
-Pursuant to an order of the juvenile court. - 6.
-Pursuant to the laws of arrest. - 7.
-To comply with a properly issued directive from a juvenile court to take a student into custody.
+Pursuant to a properly issued directive to apprehend. - 5.
+By an authorized representative of Child Protective Services, Texas Department of Family and Protective Services, a law enforcement officer, or a juvenile probation officer, without a court order, under the conditions set out in the Texas Family Code relating to the student's physical health or safety. - 6.
+Pursuant to a properly issued directive to apprehend. - 7.
+To comply with a properly issued directive from a juvenile court to take a student into custody. - 8.
+To comply with an order of the juvenile court. - 9.
+To comply with the laws of arrest.